Wisconsin sets new single-day record for positive COVID-19 cases

 “The trend is going in the wrong direction,” Smiley said.
 “We want to see decreases in the number of cases each day.
 We’re really hoping that people will try to make some changes in terms of their behavior and really ensuring that they’re doing their part to stop the spread.”

-Smiley emphasized Wisconsinites should make use of preventative measures as much as possible, including staying home, social distancing, wearing masks or cloth face coverings, washing your hands for at least 20 seconds and getting tested if you have symptoms or have been exposed to COVID-19.
+Smiley emphasized Wisconsinites should make use of preventive measures as much as possible, including staying home, social distancing, wearing masks or cloth face coverings, washing hands for at least 20 seconds and getting tested if you have symptoms or have been exposed to COVID-19.

 Smiley pointed to wearing a mask and social distancing as two of the most important measures people can take to protect themselves and others.